Building for tomorrow’s Portland

-Located on N. Williams Avenue, the Albert's design is indeed progressive as one Portland's mixed use, urban infill projects.
-For instance, the on-site storm water management system uses infiltration swales and dry wells to handle 100% of its storm water.
+- On-site storm water management system using infiltration swales and dry wells to handle 100% of its storm water.

-The Albert could be one of the most energy-efficient places to call home with its estimated 31% annual energy savings over a baseline case for buildings of similar size and use.
-It includes 48 rooftop-mounted solar hot water panels for pre-heated and recirculating hot water.
-These panels are projected to generate 50% of the building’s annual residential energy needs for hot water.
-Also, a 29.6 kW rooftop solar PV array generates approximately 20% of building’s common area energy through its photovoltaic system.
+- Rooftop-mounted solar hot water panels for pre-heated and recirculating hot water, projected to generate 50% of the building’s annual residential energy needs for hot water.
+Rooftop solar PV arrays generate approximately 20% of building’s common area energy through its photovoltaic system.